Muhammad

 Islam, the only

-pacifist religion on earth whose form of salutation expresses peace: Salam Alaykum, ‘peace be upon you’ is no
+pacifist religion on earth whose form of salutation expresses peace: Salam Alaykum, ‘peace be upon you’, is no

-looked with suspicion in many places, in contrast to what should have been the
+longer considered so.
+Anything Islamic, whether name, physique or dress, is looked at with suspicion in many places, in contrast to what should have been the case.
+The minuscule minority have changed the cause of the second biggest

 it, wallahi, in many respects.
-However this was partially foretold by the
+However, this was partially foretold by the

 Prophet, upon whom be peace (see Sahih